How To Make Apple Fritters

 Apple fritters are quick and easy to make and can be eaten warm or cold.
-They are healthy sweet treats for lunchboxes, a desert that never fails to please surprise visitors.
+They are healthy sweet treats for lunchboxes, a dessert that never fails to please surprise visitors.

 For this recipe, I use Granny Smith apples as they are slightly tart and stay firm after frying, but you can use any apples you have.
 If the apples are organic or otherwise you are sure they haven’t been sprayed or coated with wax, no need to peel them.
 The batter can be made with or without eggs.